By using this site, you agree to the Privacy Policy and Terms of Use.

 However, despite the optimistic outlook, the report also suggests that such future gain could be limited by workforce skills gaps and limited access to high-quality, integrated data.

-The findings come from The SAP Value of AI Report, which surveyed 1,600 business leaders in eight countries, including 200 in Singapore.
+The findings come from “The SAP Value of AI Report” that surveyed 1,600 business leaders in eight countries, including 200 in Singapore.

-One company that is looking at deepen its AI adoption is private property developer Far East Organization.
-It is now using SAP’s Business AI to automate end-to-end lease management, from contract generation to analytics.
+One organisation that is looking at deepen its AI adoption is private property developer Far East Organization.
+It is now using SAP’s Business AI to automate end-to-end lease management — from contract generation to analytics.
+The enhanced analytics now tracks rental trends, occupancy rates, and lease durations, enabling property managers to respond faster to market shifts and make better-informed decisions.

 Key challenges remain

-The SAP study found that the majority (76 per cent) of Singapore organisations have not yet provided comprehensive AI training for employees, with 68 per cent saying that shadow AI, the use of unapproved or unregulated AI tools, is already being use in the organisation.
+The study found that the majority (76 per cent) of Singapore organisations have not yet provided comprehensive AI training for employees, with 68 per cent saying that shadow AI, the use of unapproved or unregulated AI tools, is already being use in the organisation.

 Data capability is another challenge.
 More than half (58 per cent) of respondents lack confidence in their ability to integrate and share data across business functions, a key requirement for scaling enterprise scale AI.
 Data readiness challenges is more pronounced in legal (80 per cent), finance (73 per cent), human resources (66 per cent), the CEO’s office (64 per cent) and procurement (55 per cent).

-New opportunities with agentic AI
+New opportunities with Agentic AI

 While most businesses today are focused on automation and generative AI, future investment is expected to shift toward agentic AI, or autonomous systems that can plan, act, reflect, and collaborate to solve complex business problems.